-Bowflex has been designing innovative home gym systems for about 30 years now.
-They never cease to impress.
-Power Rod technology is, in my opinion, what has made them famous.
-Bringing a lightweight and compact machine with a ton of functionality into your home is fantastic.
+Having a lightweight and compact machine with a ton of functionality in your home is fantastic.
 Gone are the gym memberships and the stress of getting to the gym.

 I know that one of the things many people struggle with is just getting to the gym.
 After a long day of work, a lot of people don’t want to hop back in the car and make the trek to their local (or not so local) gym.
 Getting to the gym is more than half the battle for a lot of us.

 Enter the home gym

 A home gym has many advantages.
 First off, you make the initial investment and then you don’t pay a monthly membership anymore.
-Second, you can workout on your schedule, no more fighting to use the equipment.
+Second, you can work out on your schedule, no more fighting to use the equipment.
 You can work out in the comfort of your own home.

 The first thing is the dimensions of the Bowflex Xtreme 2 SE and how much space you will need to operate.

 Dimensions: 53” L x 49” W x 83.25” H